Dušan Simović: Officer

 From May 1938 until 1940 he served as Chief of the General Staff, in which position he replaced General Milutin Nedić.
 There were two war plans for the defense of Yugoslavia drawn by the General Staff.
 The first one, which was drawn up by Simović called for the defense of all Yugoslavia.
 The second plan, called for the Royal Yugoslav Army to concentrate on defending Serbia and Montenegro and then to stage a fighting retreat into Bosnia-Herzegovina.
 Virtually all military experts questioned Simović's plans under the grounds that it would overextend the Yugoslav Army and Simović conceded that his plan was adopted for political rather than military reasons, namely to prove that the government in Belgrade cared about all the peoples of Yugoslavia.
 Raymond Brugère, the French minister-plenipotentiary in Belgrade, had long been worried about the pro-Axis tendencies of the Yugoslav prime minister Milan Stojadinović.
 Brugère who first met Simović in May 1938 reported to Paris that he was opposed to the foreign policy of Stojadinović and favored Yugoslavia standing the alliance it had signed with France in 1927.

 In March 1941, he met Colonel William J. Donovan in Belgrade who was on a tour of the Balkans and the Middle East as the special emissary for President Franklin D. Roosevelt.
 Donovan informed Roosevelt that Simović believed that Germany would invade the Soviet Union in the near-future "...for the purpose of seizing Ukraine initially and eventually overpower south-east Europe".
 During the meeting, Donovan assured Simović that as a close friend of Roosevelt's, that the president's policy was to strongly support any state determined to resist Nazi Germany as Roosevelt felt it was imperative that Germany lose the war.
 At the same time, Simović was in contact with agents of the Special Operations Executive, created in 1940 to support resistance movements in Europe.
-The American historian Joseph Jakub noted that since the war a vast legend has been created which claims that the coup d'etat of 27 March 1941 was the work of Anglo-American intelligence with Simović reduced to a puppet of his presumed Anglo-American masters.
+The American historian Joseph Jakub noted that since the war a vast legend has been created which claims that the coup d'état of 27 March 1941 was the work of Anglo-American intelligence with Simović reduced to a puppet of his presumed Anglo-American masters.